JoyKrishan/JoyKrishan/README.md

 I am open to collaborations and contributions to projects that aim to improve and simplify daily life.
 Please feel free to contact me via email for any potential collaborations.
 I am eager to be part of initiatives that make life better and more convenient.

-- :mailbox:How to reach me: joykrishan10@gmail.com | joy.krishan@therapservices.net
+- :mailbox:How to reach me: joykrishan10@gmail.com | joy.das@usask.ca

 </td>